-"Liturgical business" means a service or other liturgical provision which the Business Committee has designated as subject to-
+"Liturgical business" means a service or other liturgical provision to be made under Canon B2 and which the Business Committee has determined is to be subject to one of the following procedures-

-- (a) the procedure in SOs 79 to 88,
+- (a) the procedure under SOs 79 to 88;

-- (b) the procedure in SO 89, or
+- (b) the procedure under SO 89;

-- (c) the procedure in SO 90.
+- (c) the procedure under SO 90."

-79. Steering Committee of members in charge
+- 79. Steering Committee of members in charge

-(1) Before liturgical business is considered on First Consideration, the Appointments Committee must appoint such members as it thinks fit to be a Steering Committee in charge of the business; and those members must include at least three members of the Liturgical Commission (see SO 143).
+- (1) Before liturgical business is considered on First Consideration, the Appointments Committee must appoint such members as it thinks fit to be a Steering Committee in charge

+of the business; and those members must include at least three members of the Liturgical Commission (see SO 143).
-(2) The Chair of the Revision Committee stands appointed to the Steering Committee on conclusion of the Revision Stage or any Further Revision stage required under SO 87.

-(3) The Appointments Committee may at any time vary the number of persons appointed to the Steering Committee and the members already appointed to it.

-(4) The Steering Committee must conduct the liturgical business for which it is responsible in accordance with these Standing Orders.

-80. Introduction and circulation of liturgical business

-(1) For First Consideration, liturgical business may be circulated to members only on the instructions of the House of Bishops.

-(2) For any other stage of consideration, liturgical business may be circulated to members only on the instructions of the Steering Committee.

-(3) Except with the permission of the Chair, and with the general consent of the Synod, liturgical business may not be considered by the Synod at any given stage unless a copy of it in the form in which it is to be considered at that stage has been posted or delivered to every member at least 14 days before the day on which it is to be considered.

-(4) But with the permission of the Chair, the Synod may take a stage on liturgical business if-

-- (a) members have been circulated with the full text of such amendments as have been passed by the Synod since the last version of the liturgical business was produced, or - (b) the full text of the amendments has been included in a notice paper.
+- (2) The Chair of the Revision Committee stands appointed to the Steering Committee on conclusion of the Revision Stage or any Further Revision stage required under SO 87. - (3) The Appointments Committee may at any time vary the number of persons appointed to the Steering Committee and the members already appointed to it. - (4) The Steering Committee must conduct the liturgical business for which it is responsible in accordance with these Standing Orders. - 80.
+Introduction and circulation of liturgical business - (1) For First Consideration, liturgical business may be circulated to members only on the instructions of the House of Bishops. - (2) For any other stage of consideration, liturgical business may be circulated to members only on the instructions of the Steering Committee. - (3) Except with the permission of the Chair, and with the general consent of the Synod, liturgical business may not be considered by the Synod at any given stage unless a copy of it in the form in which it is to be considered at that stage has been posted or delivered to every member at least 14 days before the day on which it is to be considered. - (4) But with the permission of the Chair, the Synod may take a stage on liturgical business if- - (a) members have been circulated with the full text of such amendments as have been passed by the Synod since the last version of the liturgical business was produced, or - (b) the full text of the amendments has been included in a notice paper.